-Amanda Croushore's practice focuses on antitrust litigations and investigations.
-She has substantial experience representing corporations in antitrust class actions and civil and criminal investigations led by state and federal government agencies.
-Ms. Croushore has managed client compliance obligations, overseen discovery, worked with experts, and participated in proffers to the antitrust authorities.
-She has counseled clients in the automobile, publishing, and rail freight transportation industries.
+Amanda Croushore has substantial experience representing corporations in antitrust class actions, employment litigations and civil and criminal investigations led by state and federal government agencies.
+Ms. Croushore has developed case strategy, overseen discovery, managed client compliance obligations, worked with experts, represented clients at court conferences and in private mediations and participated in proffers to governmental authorities.
+She has counseled clients in the automobile, publishing, rail freight transportation, pharmaceutical, legal, banking and outsourcing industries.

 - JD, University of Wisconsin Law School, 2009, cum laude